Anne Jennison's Bio

 “Stories from all traditions share the wonder of life and great gifts of humor and wisdom, but for their gentle yet critically important lessons of life, Native American lesson stories are my favorite to tell.
 I first began learning Northeast Woodlands stories when my daughters were quite young, to teach them about their Abenaki and Mohawk heritage, and have since expanded my repertoire to include stories from all over Turtle Island”.

-In 1994, Anne earned a Bachelor's degree in Storytelling and in 1996, Anne became possibly the first (only?) person to receive a Master’s Degree in “Bahá’í Storytelling” from Lesley University in Cambridge, Massachusetts.
-As part of her storytelling apprenticeship, Anne sought out, listened to, and learned from many Native American storytellers as they shared traditional lesson stories, especially those of the Northeastern Woodlands.
+In 1994, Anne earned a Bachelor's degree in Storytelling and in 1996, Anne earned her Master’s Degree in Storytelling at Lesley University in Cambridge, Massachusetts.
+Apprenceship to a master teller is the traditional way to become a storyteller, so an integral part of Anne’s “Western” education as a Native American storyteller was to seek out, listen to, and learn from experienced Native American storytellers as they shared traditional lesson stories, especially those of the Northeastern Woodlands.